 Yea its monday, but I wasnt sure this week's sunday stamps will be happening - luckily it is, and I can post here today on the theme of water :)

-The postcards show the picturesque Istrian town of Rovinj and an example of Croatian naive art (which I am a fan of, and would love to have a piece on my wall!).
-These both have (sea) water as an important element in the picture, but the main thing here are the stamps; the first one is from a set of 7 issued in 1994, celebrating 150 years of tourism in Croatia.
+The postcards show the picturesque Istrian town of Rovinj, and an example of Croatian naive art.
+Both have (sea) water as an important element in the picture, but the main thing here are the stamps; the first one is from a set of 7 issued in 1994, celebrating 150 years of tourism in Croatia.
 Its a wonderful set and I wish it could be used nowdays, alas all stamps issued in the previous millenium cannot be used for postage :( This particular stamp shows the Krka Waterfalls, one of Croatian national parks (which I usually have in my postcards offers heh :)).
 The second one is the Expo 2008 stamp, it was a single stamp as a mini-sheet and represents something simple but utterly beautiful - the clear blue sea :))

 Next week we are free to represent any theme, and ah I am not at home!
 I'll try to have it ready wherever I am ;) And now, time to check the other entries..!